excecutors/wrds-ma-impact-pipeline/README.md

 ## Research Question

-When a public company buys another firm, does it gain or lose enterprise value, and does that depend on deal size or industry?
+When a public company completes an acquisition, does its enterprise value improve from the prior quarter to the following quarter, and how does this vary by deal size, industry, or acquirer characteristics?
 ---

 ## Architecture Overview